If you had the chance to make a bigger down payment on a house, would you take it?

 With the maximum qualifying amount of $480,000 on your mortgage, you will have to adjust your desire to get a bigger home.

 In hot markets like Toronto or Vancouver finding a single-detached home under the maximum amount won’t happen.
-While the prices have fallen in the last two years, the average cost in Toronto for a single-detached home is $875,000 while Greater Vancouver is $995,200, according to the Canadian Real Estate Association (CREA).
+The average cost in Toronto for a single-detached home is $1,357,500 while Greater Vancouver is $1,954,100, according to the Canadian Real Estate Association (CREA).
 First time home buyers through this program will have to look outside of these areas or downsize to a condo or townhouse.

 Is The First Time Home Buyer's Plan Worth It?